Key takeaways

 Cash flow and liquidity displays

-Plot OCF and cash balance, add runway gauges with clear color logic.
+Plot OCF and cash balance.
+Add runway gauges with clear color logic.

 Include dotted forecast projections for optimistic and pessimistic scenarios.
+This helps founders communicate burn context to investors without ambiguity.

 Working capital heatmaps

-AR and AP aging heatmaps reveal bottlenecks, summarize DSO and DPO with tiles and 6 month sparklines.
+AR and AP aging heatmaps reveal bottlenecks.
+Summarize DSO and DPO with tiles and 6 month sparklines.

 Compliance status panels